nikki-experiments/my-react-boilerplate/README.md

 Fill it with the config code setup from this [.eslintrc.json example file](https://github.com/nikki-experiments/my-react-boilerplate/blob/master/.eslintrc.json).
 Add the bash command "lint" in your NPM scripts section of your package.json file.

+You should also install extra plugins that will allow prettier and eslint to work well together.

+- **eslint-config-prettier** - *integrates prettier with eslint and turns off rules taht conflict or are unnecessary*
+- **eslint-plugin-prettier** - *lets you run prettier as if its a linter rule*
+- **eslint-plugin-import** - *checks to make sure import paths are correct*
+- **eslint-plugin-jsx-a11y** - *adds accessibility checks when turned on*
+- **eslint-plugin-react** - *adds react specific linting rules*

+In the .eslintrc.json file, add to extends array:

+- "eslint:recommended",
+- "plugin:react/recommended",  allows for eslint to recognize imports of components
+- "plugin:import/errors", allows eslint to throw error if it cant find import path
+- "plugin:jsx-a11y/recommended", allows eslint to display accessibility violations
+- "plugin:prettier/recommended", allows eslint to get along w/prettier

 ### Linting Files

 There are several strategies for linting files: